CrazyIvan359/mqttany/README.md

 It is based on modules that each provide a certain functionality.
 See the list of modules below, and their configuration files for details.

+**It is recommended to use the latest release, as code in the master branch may not be stable**

 <br>

 **Note**

-If you are using Python version older than `2.7.14` or `3.5.4` you may see errors like the one shown below.
-This is a Python bug that can be fixed by upgrading to Python `2.7.14` or higher, or Python `3.5.4` or higher.
+If you are using Python version older than `3.5.4` you may see errors like the one shown below.
+This is a Python bug that can be fixed by upgrading to Python `3.5.4` or higher.

 ```none
 Exception ignored in: <function WeakValueDictionary.__init__.<locals>.remove at 0x7fc874a876a8>